 Deconditioning can be defined as reversible changes in the body brought about by physical inactivity and disuse.
 Decline in muscle strength is the most important and consistent feature of deconditioning.
 Muscle strength of itself matters little; what is important is how changes in muscle strength affects the ability to perform daily activities.

 First, being deconditioned describes symptoms that go well beyond just being “out of shape.”
 For that reason alone, we need a term for those symptoms.
 People who lead active lives but seldom exercise may be out of shape.
-But people who have been housebound or bedbound almost certainly are deconditioned.
-Unless you work with the chronically ill and disabled, you may take for granted things like having the trunk strength to sit up on the edge of a bed without back support.
-But people who are deconditioned must exercise to be able to do that.
+However, people who have been housebound or bedbound almost certainly are deconditioned and may not have the trunk strength to even sit up on the edge of a bed without back support.
+People who are deconditioned must exercise to be able to gain the core strength to be able to do that.

 Loss of Independence: As muscle strength decreases with deconditioning, activities relying on that muscle require a greater proportion of the maximum strength of the muscle.
 Eventually any further decline in muscle strength will make the activity impossible.
 If that activity is essential to an independent existence, a small decline in muscle function, such as following a brief period of inactivity due to acute illness, may be sufficient to cause dependence.